research

 Rates of parental burnout among parents of livewires

-Parental burnout is estimated to occur in about 9% of parents in the U.S. Burnout is more than just fatigue.
-It is depletion as a result of the chronic overdrawal of emotional and physical resources.
-I was curious about what the rates of burnout were in parents of children who are intense, sensitive, persistent, etc. View the summary of results here.
+Parental burnout is more than just fatigue.
+It is depletion resulting from chronic overdrawal of emotional and physical resources.
+I was curious about the rates of burnout among parents of children who are intense, sensitive, persistent, etc. View the summary of results here.

 ORIGINAL RESEARCH